Instructions for Visiting Astronomers

 Remember to prepare a backup program in case of poor seeing, clouds or strong winds.

-Visitor gas cells are not accepted.
+Visitor gas cells are currently not accepted.
 Only the two installed gas cells can be used for simultaneous wavelength calibration (SGC and N2O).

 Quick-look reduced data will be available of your observations.
 However, these should not be used for science purposes, as they are processed with static (old) calibrations.
 You should obtain your data from the archive archive.eso.org using the calSelector option to associate the calibrations nearest in time to your observations.
 Note that the reduced data will not contain any information on the radial velocity.